Skip to main content

 Ware County in southeast Georgia's Coastal Plain encompasses much of the Okefenokee Swamp's western edge with flat terrain, sandy soils, and extensive poorly drained areas.
 Upland areas around Waycross support conventional septic systems, but properties near swamp margins and low-lying zones face persistent high water tables requiring mound or advanced treatment designs.
 Wells tap the Floridan aquifer, though shallow groundwater near the swamp may contain elevated iron, sulfur, and tannins requiring treatment.

-Ware County has 4 active service providers, including 2 septic pumping, 2 well water testing, 2 well pump repair providers.
+3 active providers, including 2 well water testing, 2 well pump repair, 1 septic pumping providers.

 Septic Pumping